 Mizuho and the Equator Principles

-Mizuho Bank (formerly Mizuho Corporate Bank) recognized early on that the Equator Principles would become a new business standard in international financing for environmental and social risk management of large–scale projects and therefore within six months of their inception in June 2003, Mizuho Bank became the first Asian bank to adopt the Equator Principles in October 2003.
+Mizuho Bank (formerly Mizuho Corporate Bank) recognized early that the Equator Principles would become a new global standard in international financing for environmental and social risk management of large–scale projects and therefore within six months of their inception in June 2003, Mizuho Bank became the first Asian bank to adopt the Equator Principles in October 2003.
 Since then, Mizuho Bank has been conducting environmental and social risk assessments based on the Equator Principles, and has also been proactively undertaking initiatives to promote them, and raise awareness regarding environmental and social risk impacts among businesses and other related parties, including the borrowers.
 Through these activities, Mizuho Bank has contributed to balanced economic development via financing and environmental preservation, and, thus, fulfilled its social responsibility as a financial institution.

 Chronicle: Initiatives for the Equator Principles

-Jun 2003 Equator Principles were established.
+Jun 2003 The Equator Principles were established.

 Oct 2003 Mizuho Bank (former Mizuho Corporate Bank) adopted the Equator Principles.